mb-BCA/NetDynFlow/README.md

 ### LICENSE

 Copyright 2019, Gorka Zamora-López, Matthieu Gilson and Nikos E. Kouvaris.
-E-mail: <gorka@Zamora-Lopez.xyz>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this software except in compliance with the License.